Codecademy/docs/content/general/concepts/xml/xml.md

 `&amp;` and `&lt;` are required when rendering those characters in any content. `&quot;` and `&apos;` are required when rendering those characters in attribute values.

-Like HTML, XML allows numeric entity references, allowing most Unicode characters to be used in content.
+Like HTML, XML allows numeric entity references, allowing most Unicode characters to be used in the content.
 These are used in the following way:

 - `&#number;`: where `number` is the character's decimal Unicode number.
 - `&#xnumber;`: where `number` is the character’s hexadecimal Unicode number.